220.127.116.11 Growing Hostility towards the EU

 ● Slightly less stridently, but insistently, many other politicians disliked the EU – ignoring its benefits.
 Sir Geoffrey Howe resigned partly in protest against Margaret Thatcher’s attitude to Europe, as described in his resignation statement:

 “[she] seems sometimes to look out upon a continent that is positively teeming with ill- intentioned people, scheming, in her words, to “extinguish democracy”, to “dissolve our national identities” and to lead us “through the back-door into a federal Europe”.

-- The British government also interpreted some EU regulations in an unnecessarily restrictive fashion, and blamed Brussels for the result – as in an example quoted by The Guardian: Quote ‘Daft’ insurance rules cloud UK’s sunny staycation trend.
+● The British government also interpreted some EU regulations in an unnecessarily restrictive fashion, and blamed Brussels for the result – as in the example, quoted by The Guardian, of Quote ‘Daft’ insurance rules cloud UK’s sunny staycation trend.

 Clearly, improvement is always possible, and any system will suffer from human failings, but the most difficult problem remains the need to explain that the collective benefits are worth having, that national autonomy has been pooled not lost, that national politicians are responsible for the implementation of regulations – and that not all aspects of governance are affected.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/6654.htm.